semantic-flow/sflo/documentation/dev.general-guidance.md

 id: xebek3dtv2zgs9ah0vbv57g
 title: Developer General Guidance
 desc: ''
-updated: 1762451172568
+updated: 1762545890061
 created: 1751259888479
 ---

+## Agent-specific Instructions

-See [[concept.summary]] for a conceptual overview.
+- See [[concept.summary]] for a conceptual overview.
 See [[dev.memory-bank]] for CRITICAL information for AI agents.
+- agents should re-use terminals instead of starting a new one for each command

 ## Workspace layout